 The detachable collar has been all over the runways for the past couple of seasons, from Prada to Free People.
 I made my own version based on a collar my grandmother wore in the 40s.
 I wear mine as a scarf in colder months and with a plain T-shirt in the summer.
 I like to wear the collars as an unexpected accessory to any outfit.
 You will have a great time making the collars and may want to make several in different colors.
 I went a little bonkers and made them for all of my friends.
 This project should take about an hour, and you will get faster as you go on.
-I want to see pictures of your finished product.
-Please email me – I can’t wait to see what you come up with.

 1/4 yard fabric for front of collar

 Pattern PDF see below

 1 1/2 yards of ribbon